proyecto26/dotnet-documentation/README.md

 ecuteNonQuery, BeginExecuteReader, BeginExecuteXmlReader)** that can greatly enhance the user experience.
   * **DbDataAdapter**: Populate only **DataSets** or **DataTables** using the Connection and the Command object.
   * **DataSet**: A portion of **RDBMS** relevant to the application (a collection of DataTable objects).
 It can be loaded directly from **XML** documents and can be persisted to **XML** natively (take care with the memory because it's an expensive object, so don't store it in **Session** or **Viewstate** variables).
-  * **DataTable**: A specific view of data (a table in the RDBMS, although only par-tially populated.).
+  * **DataTable**: A specific view of data (a table in the RDBMS, although only par-tially populated).

 ## - Entity Framework
 An ORM created by Microsoft.
+It enables developers to manipulate data as domain-specific objects without regard to the underlying structure of the data store.
 You can find:
   * Viewing queries:
     - context.Database.Log = s => Console.WriteLine(s); //Using System.Diagnostics.Debug
     - Glimpse packgage